Doctor of Social Sciences (DSocSc)

 What is the Doctor of Social Science (DSocSc)?

 The Doctor of Social Science (DSocSc) at University College Cork was established in 2005 and is a four-year advanced programme which provides the opportunity for experienced professionals based in public sector agencies, voluntary/community organizations, educational institutions and international non-governmental organisations to work on complex issues that are of direct relevance to their professional practice and organisational contexts.
 As an alternative to the traditional research-based PhD, the DSocSc provides a more structured learning environment that combines both teaching and research.
-There are currently 18 students enrolled on the programme, with a range of different professional backgrounds, including public sector management, social research, education, community work, international development, social work and youth work.
+Participants currently enrolled on the programme bring a range of different professional backgrounds, including public sector management, social research, education, community work, international development, social work and youth work.

 For more information on the programme and its participants, go to the DSocSc website: http://drofsocialscienceucc.com/

 Professionals working in the above areas are increasingly being expected to ground their practice and decision–making in evidence from research and evaluation.
 The DSocSc programme provides participants with the opportunity to: